 Submission guidelines

-Submission implies a committment that, in case of acceptance, at least one of the authors attends and presents at the workshop.
+Submission implies a commitment that, in case of acceptance, at least one of the authors attends and presents at the workshop.
 We are now accepting submissions in the following categories:

 - Full papers on research, case studies or tool development should present unpublished work not submitted elsewhere (with a limit of 16 pages, not counting references)